adagio130/note/Literature/DBMS/Replication.md

 - all slaves are asynchronous

 ### Failure Scenario
-- Slave failed:
+- Slave failed: Catch-up recovery
-- Master failed
+- Master failed: Failover
-	- fail over: choose a slave to become master
+	- choose a slave to become master
 	- if a system is asynchronously, the new master may not have received the last write operation before the the old master went down.
 	- how does the old master know there is a new master after recovery
 	- split brain: two nodes think respectively they are master

-### Implementation